CBD Facts vs. Myths

 Myth #3: It Can Only be Extracted from Marijuana

 Perhaps another aspect of the stigma around CBD is the misconception that it can only be extracted from marijuana, resulting in many people avoiding it.

 The Fact: Marijuana is a variety of the cannabis plant.
 This type is known for its abundant tetrahydrocannabinol (THC) content.
 Another variety of cannabis is hemp (scientific name: Cannabis sativa L.), a CBD-rich type.
 Hemp has extremely low THC levels, around 0.3% or less, and contains high amounts of fiber, making this plant good for medicinal and industrial purposes.

-Myth #4: Its Medicinal Properties are Newly Discovered
+Myth #4: Its Useful Properties are Newly Discovered

-With the recent change to the legal status of CBD, many people are of the opinion that we are only now beginning to unravel the benefits and mysteries of this herb.
+With the recent change to the legal status of CBD, many people are of the opinion that we are only now beginning to unravel the usefulness and mysteries of this herb.

-Individuals who refuse to see the benefits of CBD might minimize the advantages of using this cannabinoid.
-They may claim that this compound is only good for minor conditions, implying that its legalization should not be treated as a priority.
+Individuals who refuse to see the uses of CBD might minimize the advantages of using this cannabinoid.
+They may claim that this compound is only good for minor things, implying that its legalization should not be treated as a priority.